sonatype/nxrm3-maven-plugin/README.md

 # Mutation testing

 Run ```mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage``` to calculate mutation coverage.
-This needs to be run from inside the maven-plugin directory rather than at the root of the project to detect the tests
+This needs to be run from inside the maven-plugin directory rather than at the root of the project to detect the tests.

-#Integration testing
+# Integration testing

 To run the integration tests against a docker instance specify the port you would like the tests to run on:

 ```-Dnexus.it.port=8085```